salsaflow/salsaflow/README.md

 2. copy the content to a directory in your `PATH`.
    Make sure that all the files are in the same directory.

+#### Upgrading SalsaFlow ####

+In case you are using the pre-built binaries and you want to upgrade you SalsaFlow to the most recent version, you case use `salsaflow pkg upgrade`.
+In fetches the artifacts attached to the latest GitHub release and replaces the current executables.

+In case you need to run `pkg upgrade` as root, you may need to use `-config` flag to tell SalsaFlow here your global configuration file is.
+It is better, though, to place SalsaFlow executables in a directory that is writable by your usual user and just add that directory into `PATH`.

+More about configuration is mentioned later.

 ### Installing from Sources ###

 1. Install [Go](https://golang.org/dl/) (used Go 1.3.3, but any Go 1.x should do the trick).